SEBR-0916/project_2_prompt/README.md

     5. MVP and Stretch Goals for your Projects

-### Project Presentations - Friday February 23rd, 9:00EST :
+### Project Presentations - Friday June 7th, 10:00EST :

-You will have a maximum of 10 minutes to present your project following these guidelines:
+You will have 10 minutes to present your project following these guidelines:

 1. **Introduce the Project:**